 - 2 tablespoons whole almonds

 - 1/2 teaspoon vanilla extract

 - 1/2 cup ice

-Put all ingredients into blender and pulse for a “chewy” consistency.
-If you want it smooth, just use puree setting and blend longer.
+- Put all ingredients into blender and pulse if you want a textured/chunky consistency like the ice cream.
+If you want it smoother, just blend until smooth.

 What’s your favorite Ben & Jerry’s flavor?
 Obviously, cherry garcia for me since it’s all I’ve ever had!

 Or, favorite ice cream flavor in general?
 I’m usually a mint chocolate chip fan but, the mint can’t be too “fake” tasting.